kdgonz7/ImmPVox/mdb/src/shared_modules.md

 PVox modules, contrary to popular belief, are shared.
 Which means that on both the client and server, modules are able to be read from and executed.
 However, only the server can manage proper modules as well as the actual audio code itself.

+Take this client side code as an example.